I’m a graphic designer who loves books, and I’m working on an editorial project about the fantastic, my favorite genre

 Once graduated, I only chose projects that were book-related.
 Despite my change of heart on what career to pursue, the object of my love had never changed.
 With time and through my practice, I became skilled in Editorial Design.
 I’ve worked in diverse environments, but Ediciones Infinito and Aeroespacio magazine stand out, for they have lovingly welcomed my eagerness to learn and experiment, encouraging me into different lone publishing ventures.

 As a result of these experiences, thefantasticstory.com was born.
 It is kind of a publishing house through which I intend to dive into the fantastic, and was envisioned while doing research on a prior project—a compilation of short stories of my own writing, which I decided to put on hold for now.

 I am not giving up on my writing though.
 Moreover, I want it to eventually become bilingual.
 But, born and raised in Argentina*, I obviously needed to broaden my knowledge of English (and Spanish) if I wanted to meet my archi-ambitious goals.
 Having committed myself entirely to this, I sat for the entrance exam at Lenguas Vivas Juan Ramón Fernández to study English Translation.
 Today, I’m a first-year student who is willing to excel.

 Ultimately, all this effort is fueled by the same quest that kept me awoke at night, reading and writing, when I was young.
-This means, my daily work is not only based on the pleasure I take in writing or the will to make a good living, it is sustained by my questioning on life.
+My daily work is not only based on the pleasure I take in writing or the will to make a good living, it is sustained by my fascination with the mysteries of life.
 And I think that’s why I’m attracted to the fantastic, because, if only for a fleeting moment, it opens up a space to let the unknown, the not-yet-recognized, come through and shed its light.